MRV Welcome Center Ambassador Program

 We are looking for folks who are enthusiastic about the Mad River Valley and passionate about sharing their knowledge with others.
 Whether you’re a long-time resident or a recent transplant, we welcome your help and will be glad to train you.
 Click here to sign up for a shift and to learn more about the Welcome Center Ambassador program.

-• Development of a new trail head including an informational kiosk and a bike repair stand.
+• Development of a new trail head and informational kiosk and a bike repair stand

 • Parking and rest room facilities